gvwilson/sensibleadventures/short-stories/arecibo.md

 The old woman lives another season, but is never able to go back up the mountain to look at the sky.
-She wonders sometimes who the stranger was and whether he ever found a way count the spaces between the stars.*
+She wonders sometimes who the stranger was and whether he ever found a way to count the spaces between the stars.*

 <div align="center">* * *</div>